ericwj/GoWindows/README.md

 When it is time to test on a build server, the JSON files produced by `Test-Go` on a developer machine can be shipped to the build server, along with `api.exe` (required) a published version of `epi.exe` (optional) and the PowerShell modules in `.\src\ps`.

-> Make sure the developer machine uses the same directories to run `epi.exe` as the build server does to run `api.exe`, since the *expected* test results reflect the configuration of the developer machine through the current working directory.
+> Make sure the developer machine uses `Mount-Go` and is running `epi.exe` in the same directory as the build server does to run `api.exe`, since the *expected* test results reflect the configuration of the developer machine through the current working directory.

 The self-contained deployment creates a directory containing everything `epi.exe` requires and also includes `api.exe`:
 ```